djeada/Git-Notes/notes/08_observing_repository.md

-## Checking and Understanding Changes in Git
+## Checking and Understanding Changes

 Git's powerful suite of commands offers an insightful look into your codebase's progression.
 By probing changes, tracking progress, identifying anomalies, and fostering effective collaboration becomes easier.